dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 ### The Menus

-At the entrance of the University Community Center, you will find a QR code that links to the weekly menus:
+At the entrance of the University Community Center, you will find a QR codes that links to the weekly menus:

 * [Specialty Counter Menu](https://h5.fenliu.cn/showonly/M666G_dA2PEfh)
 * [Chinese and Western Cuisine Menu](https://h5.fenliu.cn/showonly/M666G_xWcjiiU)